Wrongful Death Lawsuit

 - Evidence of the defendant’s negligence that caused the death.

-- Negative effects experienced by the plaintiff caused directly by the death.
+- Negative effects experienced by the plaintiff were caused directly by the death.

 - The legal rights of the plaintiff to seek recuperation from the defendant.